 So you might be asking yourself, how could I get SEL implemented schoolwide in my district or school?
 We put together 7 tips for successfully creating a schoolwide approach to SEL:

 “Is this another thing we have to do?!”
 We’ve all felt and heard this about the latest curriculum.
 This feeling can come from teachers or administrators not having a sense of involvement in the process.

 One way to avoid this is to develop an SEL committee that includes mental health staff as well as classroom teachers and parents.
 Give them a clear mandate and timeline, and perhaps some donuts.
 If it’s not possible to have a program chosen by committee, consider having that committee work out an implementation plan.

 In our admin blog on bringing SEL to your school, we brought up the importance of getting buy-in from staff and parents.
 Schoolwide SEL includes the entire school community.
-Take the time upfront to get people on board is key for any schoolwide intervention.
-As an administrator, it is also essential to not feel like you are doing all the work.
-Assemble an SEL team with teachers, mental health staff, and parents to review SEL curricula and be the champions of SEL at your school.
+Taking the time upfront to get people on board is key for any schoolwide intervention.
+As an administrator, it is also essential to not do all the work.
+Have the SEL team review SEL curricula, recommend a selection, and be the champions of SEL at your school.

 Don’t forget to add in your own voice as the school leader.

 Empowering Education provides school leaders with an admin guide for each week, making it easy to organize bulletin boards, make relevant announcements, or update parents through newsletters or social media.

 Whatever model of schoolwide implementation your school chooses, make sure there is a consistent time for SEL.
 Schools that have time set aside are more likely to teach the necessary skills and see results.

 Each week, have the same theme across all the grades.
 While the lessons are differentiated by age, all the kids are working on, for example, coping skills in week 3, making it easy to rally the school.
 (That’s how our program is organized.)